St Peter's Church, Heysham: External features

 In the churchyard is the rebuilt Anglo-Saxon sandstone archway moved from the church in the 19th century.
 It is listed Grade II, as is the walling to the west of the archway.
 Also listed Grade II is a sandstone sundial shaft dated 1696, and a medieval sandstone coffin.
 Also in the churchyard is the lower part of the decorated shaft of an Anglo-Saxon cross on a modern sandstone base.
 It is a scheduled monument.
 In addition the churchyard contains the war graves of eight Commonwealth service personnel of World War I, and three of World War II.

-A set of 11th-century rock-cut tombs graves in the churchyard are particularly notable.
-They also featured on the cover of Black Sabbath's 2000 album The Best of Black Sabbath.